Mazatech/amanithsvg-website/_docs/tut/003-tut-unity-animated-character-example.md

  - Create an `SVGAtlas` atlas generator (menu `Assets` → `SVGAssets` → `Create SVG sprites atlas`), that will be used to create and pack all the sprites relative to the orc body parts.
 We rename the created asset in `orcAtlas` just to avoid confusion.
 Then we can proceed with its settings:

-    - drag&drop the orc.svg file to the region labeled with `Drag & drop SVG assets here` and check the `Separate groups` option
+    - find the `orc.svg` file (located in `Assets/SVGAssets/SVGFiles`) and drag&drop it from the Project window to the region labeled with `Drag & drop SVG assets here`, then check the `Separate groups` option

     - set reference width and height to `960 x 540` (the dimensions of the background): at design time, we want to see if the orc character size is "compatible" with the background